 Environment Variables API¶

-The Environment Variables API allows you to create, update, delete, and list environment variables that can be used in Pipes in a Workspace.
-Environment variables allow you to store sensitive information, such as access secrets and hostnames, in your Workspace.
+Use the Environment Variables API to create, update, delete, and list environment variables that you can use in Pipes in a Workspace.

 Using the Environment Variables API requires a Workspace admin token.